SiliconLabs/wiseconnect/examples/featured/firmware_update/readme.md

 - Build the application.
 - Set the Docklight up by connecting STM32's Serial COM port.
 This enables you to view the application prints.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.

   ![Figure: Log of firmware transfer](resources/readme/image157.png)